iwasnothing/trm-txt2sql/README.md

 - The current implementation uses a simple tokenizer.
 For better performance, consider using BERT or GPT tokenizers.
 - Execution accuracy requires generated SQLite databases with random data.
 Use `generate_random_data.py` to create these databases from validation schemas before evaluation.
 - The model architecture is based on the TRM principles described in the implementation plan PDF.
+- **Checkpoint Compatibility**: Checkpoints trained with older model configurations (49.5M parameters) are not compatible with the new optimized configuration (5.7M parameters).
+Retrain models after updating the codebase.

 ## References